tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/automate-your-workflow/task-scheduling.md

 #### Configuring cron jobs

 1. Double-check whether your script works as expected and then save the Python script as a **`.py` file** (so not a `.ipynb` notebook!).
 For example, copy-paste the contents from Jupyter to Spyder.
-We'd recommend storing the script in your root directory (the parent directory of your Desktop and Documents among others) to avoid permission issues.
+We recommend storing the script in your root directory (the parent directory of your Desktop and Documents among others) to avoid file permission issues.

 2. Open the Terminal and type `crontab -e`.
 This opens the so-called vim editor which you can think of as a notepad within the terminal.
 3. Press `I` so that you can edit the text.